-An internationally influenced menu is available for breakfast, lunch and dinner (and brunch on the weekends).
+An internationally influenced and MICHELIN Guide-recognized menu is available for breakfast, lunch and dinner (and brunch on the weekends).
 Let your taste buds dance to the tune of a Moroccan Harisa chicken dish, a fragrant Tajikistan plov (rice dish) or a plate of spicy Indonesian peanut noodles.

 5. Stop and smell the roses